-Country and city clubs with actual memberships make the greatest point.
+Country and urban clubs with actual memberships make the greatest point.
 After all, bros spawn there.
-Just as with politics and professional employment, women and minorities slowly percolated throughout the black-tie scene of Manhattan and elsewhere.
+Just as with politics and professional employment, females and minorities slowly percolated throughout the black-tie scene of Manhattan and elsewhere.
 Predominantly male and Anglo-Saxon clubs suddenly began accepting a sole female member, as well one from each ethnic minority.
 These people were the initial “tokens.”
 Without them the club would have to (legally) disband into something more nebulous.

 Bros continue this…proud tradition.
 Quantitative assessments are more lenient.
 Most bro circles accept all ethnic or religious minorities.
 What’s most important is a similar mentality.
 Competitiveness and self-entitlement fuels the stereotypical bro’s heart.

-Women in Bro Culture
+Females in Bro Culture

-Understanding how bros perceive women requires delving into their typical social-sexual development.
+Understanding how bros perceive females requires delving into their typical social-sexual development.
 For many this will be generic and storybook.
 However, so are most of bro’s lives.
 In fact, this is often the biggest hurdle many have with empathy.

 Like any true coming of age tale, romance is the first force that shakes up chauvinistic expectations.
 Bros learn to be more tolerant and compartmentalize what they express.
 Voicing needs and desires becomes less frequent, voicing concerns more so.

 Formals (anything planned) are where most bros first enter the fray.
-The more daring of them will find young women before the event: pliancy and willingness are both virtues.
+The more daring of them will find young females before the event: pliancy and willingness are both virtues.
 More open-minded and mature bros, meanwhile, typically have girlfriends who also attend.
 Candidness really depends on each cluster.
 There is “guy talk, “girl talk,” and “date talk.”
 How much overlap forms “date talk” depends on outlook as much as mentality.

-Stronger Together, and Seriously More Obnoxious
+Stronger Together; and Seriously More Obnoxious

 “Bros” may not be as extreme, but their closeted tendencies belie the same practices as a mob or masculine cult.
 The most famous fraternity is none other than the KKK.
 Their beliefs may be different, but bros adhere to the same internal and external patterns.